Early Childhood Teachers x4

-Fairfield City Council manages a variety of children and family services including long day care, preschool, family day care, supported playgroups, early intervention services and family support services.
-Strong networking opportunities and support exists for educators who work within our services, as do internal opportunities for skills development and career progression across service types.
-The Fairfield City Best Start Education & Care Unit is strongly committed to providing opportunities for professional development including a leadership program for emerging directors, study support including study leave and reimbursement and secondments across the services.
+Fairfield City Council manages a variety of children and family services, including long day care, preschool, family day care, supported playgroups, early intervention services and family support services.
+Strong networking opportunities and support exist for educators who work within our services, as do internal opportunities for skills development and career progression across service types.
+The Fairfield City Best Start Education & Care Unit is strongly committed to providing opportunities for professional development, including a leadership program for emerging directors, study support, including study leave and reimbursement and secondments across the services.
 Comprehensive training plans to suit individuals are also available and consistent support from the Management Team.

 Role Expectations

-• Working towards a Bachelor of Teaching or Education (Early Childhood) as approved by ACECQA
+• Bachelor of Teaching or Education (Early Childhood) as approved by ACECQA or working towards

 • Current First Aid Certificate, Asthma Certificate, Anaphylaxis Certificate and Working with Children Check, as approved by ACECQA.